-For each application, the notified body shall determine the resource needs and identify one individual responsible for ensuring that the assessment of each application is conducted in accordance with the relevant procedures and for ensuring that the appropriate resources/personnel are utilised for individual tasks of the assessment.
-The allocation of tasks required for the conformity assessment and any changes subsequently made to this allocation shall be documented.
+For each application, the notified body shall determine the resources needed and identify one individual responsible for ensuring that the assessment of that application is conducted in accordance with the relevant procedures and for ensuring that the appropriate resources including personnel are utilised for each of the tasks of the assessment.
+The allocation of tasks required to be carried out as part of the conformity assessment and any changes subsequently made to this allocation shall be documented.

-4.6.
-Conformity Assessment Activities
+4.5.
+Conformity assessment activities

-4.6.1.
+4.5.1.
 General